HoJinKind/jupyterForHousingDataAnalysis/README.md

 ## File
-check out propertyPriceAnalysis.html file for the ful report. thank you
+check out propertyPriceAnalysis.html file for the full report. thank you